 Don’t be afraid of selling and expecting growth.
 Isn’t that what you want after all?
 If you’re reading this you probably already took a look at your brand’s new collection.
 You might even be the owner and creator of the collection yourself so you know what you’ve designed, you know that the story you’re telling through your designs is beautiful and meaningful and therefore able to convince buyers worldwide.
 If you don’t trust yourself who will right?
 Still, keep in mind that this emotional bond can’t be the only card in the table.
 Save mind space for a rational approach to your collection.
 Some pieces sell more, some patterns sell more.
 It’s a lot about trends and what the market wants at the moment.
 With these two combined you will be able to plan your sales expectations and avoid major surprises.

-2 – Share sales expectations with your supplier
+2 – Share sales expectations with your suppliers

 3 – Get your samples done in advance